 The symbol pin attributes are necessary in the synthesis step.
-Here it is described how to include the prepared pin attributes from section 1.4 Interface into the keyboard design.
+Here it is described how to include the prepared pin attributes from section 1.5 Interface into the keyboard design.

 - 1. Create the symbol for the design. - 2.
 Open the symbol editor window - 3.
 Locate "User:" under Declarations in the window.
 Place the mouse pointer over the text.
 Double-click using left mouse button on the text. - 4.
 Open the pin attributes text file in a text editor. - 5.
 Copy and paste the pin attributes from the text file into the declarations dialog box.

-- 6. Press Ok and the attributes should appear under User declarations. - 7.
+There is no menu available in the dialog box, but a press on the middle button (scrollwheel) will do a paste. - 6.
+Press Ok and the attributes should appear under User declarations. - 7.
 Save the symbol. - 8.
 Finish the design with ports and behavioral view.